MohammadYAmmar/Entry-to-NS3-simulation/README.md

 # Trace metrics
-This tool was used and built in Java
+This tool was used and built-in Java
 This is the tool experience for the third example of the tool

 [Trace metrics](https://sourceforge.net/projects/tracemetrics/
 )

-The tools need download Jave JRE
+The tools need to download Jave JRE by the command in terminal

 `sudo apt install default-jre`

 ![alt text]( "GIF OF Trace metrics")